Blue Heelers: episode guide

 August 26, 1998

-Written by Tony Morphett, Directed by Grant Brown
+Directed by Grant Brown

-Guest Starring: Damien O'Connor as Johnnie Walsh, Libby Jordan as Lara Walsh, Sally Hilldyard as Madelaine Blake, Kelly Nash as Marie Price, Kirby Bebend as Debbie Price, Michael Harrison as Skipper Price, Peter Flaherty as Terry Piggot, Valma Pratt as Mrs Childs, Anthony Evans as Mr Giles
+Guest Starring: Damien O'Connor as Johnnie Walsh, Libby Jordan as Lara Walsh, Sally Hildyard as Madelaine Blake, Kelly Nash as Marie Price, Kirby Bebend as Debbie Price, Michael Harrison as Skipper Price, Peter Flaherty as Terry Piggot, Valma Pratt as Mrs Childs, Anthony Evans as Mr Giles

 Missing Digits